mppmu/hhgrid/README.md

 * ```void python_initialize(void)```
   A thin wrapper around the Python C API function `Py_Initialize()`, used at the beginning of your program to start the `python` interpreter.
 * ```void python_decref(PyObject* grid)```
-  A thin wrapper around the Python C API function `Py_DECREF(grid)` used to decrement the `python` interpreter reference count by 1 (required for garbage collection).
+  A thin wrapper around the Python C API function `Py_XDECREF(grid)` used to decrement the `python` interpreter reference count by 1 (required for garbage collection).
 * ```void python_finalize(void)```
   A thin wrapper around the Python C API function `Py_Finalize()` used at the end of your program to terminate the `python` interpreter.
 * ```void python_printinfo(void)```